-The full text of the University's Alcohol Policy is available at https://www.uky.edu/regs/sites/www.uky.edu.regs/files/files/ar/AR6-4 University Alcohol Policy-Final 2015-06-19.pdf.
+The full text of the University's Alcohol Policy is available at https://regs.uky.edu/administrative-regulation/ar-64

 Drug Policy: The University is committed to providing a healthy and safe environment for its students, faculty, and staff.
 The University has defined conduct concerning the unlawful possession, use, dispensation, distribution or manufacture of alcohol or illicit drugs.
 Conduct that violates this definition poses unacceptable risks and disregard for the health, safety, and welfare of members of the University community and shall result in disciplinary action up to and including suspension or termination.